Haufe-Lexware/wicked.haufe.io/README.md

 # Wicked (Good) API Management

 **This is currently work in progress.
 We have not yet released version 1.0, but we think it's already well worth having a look at.
-Feel free to file any issues our requests here on GitHub.**
+Feel free to file any issues or requests here on GitHub.**

 General information can be seen at the wicked microsite over at [wicked.haufe.io](http://wicked.haufe.io).